danielegrattarola/danielegrattarola.github.io/_posts/2021-03-03-gnn-lecture-part-1.md

 <img src="{{ site.url }}/images/2021-03-03/presentation-9.svg" width="100%" style="border: solid 1px;"/>

 One thing that is still missing from our relatively simple implementation is the ability to have kernels that span more than the immediate neighborhood of a node.
 In fact, in a CNN this is usually a hyperparameter.
-Also, depending on the reference operator that we use, we may or may not condsider a node itself when computing its transformation: it depends on whether $$\mathbf{R}$$ has a non-zero diagonal.
+Also, depending on the reference operator that we use, we may or may not consider a node itself when computing its transformation: it depends on whether $$\mathbf{R}$$ has a non-zero diagonal.

 Luckily we can generalize the idea of a bigger kernel to the graph domain: we simply process each node as a function of its neighbors up to $$K$$ steps away from it.

 We can achieve this by considering that applying a reference operator to a graph signal has the effect of making node attributes _flow_ through the graph.
 Apply a reference operator once, and all nodes will "read" from their immediate neighbors to update themselves.
-Apply it again, and all nodes will read again from their neighbours, except that this time the information that they read will be whatever the neighbours computed at the previous step.
+Apply it again, and all nodes will read again from their neighbors, except that this time the information that they read will be whatever the neighbors computed at the previous step.

 In other words: if we multiply a graph signal by $$\mathbf{R}^{K}$$, each node will update itself with the node attributes of nodes $$K$$ steps away.